mbr/simplekv/docs/git.rst

     repository, possibly in a subdirectory.

     :param repo_path: Path to the git repository.
     :param branch: The branch to commit to.
+Must be an ascii-encoded binary string.
     :param subdir: Prefixed to every key committed.
+Must be an ascii-encoded binary string.